octocat/Spoon-Knife/README.md

 Github is decentralized development.
 When you push your code, it is reviewed after you send a pull request.

 Use **git pull** before you start working.
 Otherwise, you probably don’t have the latest version as your starting point — you’re editing an old version of the code!
-If you are up to date, you won't cause a problem with merge conflicts (although it might help you and do a diff to show you what you need to fix??todo: try something like this out).
+If you are up to date, you won't cause a problem with merge conflicts (although it might help you and do a diff to show you what you need to fix?? todo: try something like this out).

 The full command is **git pull origin master**: It pulls the commit from the **origin** remote, **master** branch and merges them to the local checked-out branch.

-**diff --staged** - review what you have added to staging area
+**git diff --staged** - review what you have added to staging area

 todo: set up some automated tests triggered after push.
 Maybe even auto-rollback a commit before pushed.